If you’ve been following along, you know that we extensively use container gardening techniques here in Alaska.

 With this testing, we decided to integrate container gardening into one of the core gardening techniques that we use in our subarctic gardens.

 For a few years, we raised some of our plants in our fabric grow bags and they worked great for us.

 Why Did We Need To Make A Change?

 Not only do you experience evaporation and overspray when you’re watering, a lot of water is wasted by draining right through the container.

 As we expanded our gardens on our off-grid homestead, we began to struggle with water utilization.

 It’s probably important to further explain that our subarctic home’s water system is entirely off grid.
 We have a water tank that feeds our home, which has to be filled on a regular basis.
 While this is a fairly common thing in the Alaskan Frontier, it might come as strange to some of our readers.

 Our home water is extremely expensive since it is trucked to our home on a bi-weekly basis.
 It’s also incredibly finite.
 We try to avoid using our home water for our gardens as it significantly raises the cost of gardening for us.

 We did some research and analysis on our water losses using traditional container gardening methods.
 We discovered we were experiencing extremely significant water losses.
 The kinds of losses that would add up to thousands of dollars over the years.

 When we bought our home in the Alaskan Frontier, our first priority was to invest into a capable rain water catchment system.
 We knew that any garden will place a significant demand on your water systems.

 The problem is, such a system is also finite.
 We can’t just make it rain whenever we need water.

 So, with our research, we were incentivized to make a change towards a more water efficient gardening solution.
 Queue the research!

 Choosing The Right Subarctic Container Garden

-Fabric grow bags weren’t going to cut it on an off grid system.
+Fabric grow bags weren’t going to cut it for us growing on an off grid system.

 We did some research on what some of the options were.
 As we did our research, we came up with a few options: